 Configuration management (CM) is a process that helps maintain the consistency of software versions and configurations across various environments.
 It is usually associated with the concept of change control.
 Configuration management systems help ensure that changes to an application are correctly documented, authorised, tested and deployed in a controlled manner to avoid errors.

 This article discusses configuration management, some popular configuration management tools and their importance for your business.

-A configuration management system can be defined as a set of software tools used to track and control changes in the various stages of the development cycle.
-It involves identifying each object that requires change, accepting or rejecting it based on pre-defined criteria, recording all changes made through text files called ‘revision history’, which are stored remotely or locally, managing software versioning, etc. The process is iterative in nature and helps maintain consistency across various environments.
+A configuration management system can be defined as software tools used to track and control changes in the various stages of the development cycle.
+It involves identifying each object that requires change, accepting or rejecting it based on pre-defined criteria, recording all changes made through text files called ‘revision history’, which are stored remotely or locally, managing software versioning, etc. The process is iterative and helps maintain consistency across various environments.

 What is software configuration management?

 Software configuration management (SCM) is a software systems engineering process that deals with managing changes to the software, especially large-scale or complex systems.
-SCMs are used by development organisations for identifying and controlling modifications to application source code as well as other digital artefacts associated with it like hardware settings, documentation files etc.
+Development organisations use SCMs for identifying and controlling modifications to application source code as well as other digital artefacts associated with it like hardware settings, documentation files etc.